-SDE, or seller’s discretionary earnings, is the most common metric used to value small businesses.
+SDE, or Seller’s Discretionary Earnings, is the most common metric used to value small businesses.

-It represents the entire financial benefit your business would provide to one full-time owner-operator.
+SDE represents the entire financial benefit your business would provide to one full-time owner-operator.

-An “add back” is an expense that is added back to find your SDE.
-Typical add backs include your owner’s salary, your payroll taxes on your salary, interest, depreciation, and any personal expenses paid through the business.
+NOTEAn "add back" is an expense that is added back to find your SDE.
+Typical add backs include your owner's salary, your payroll taxes on your salary, interest, depreciation, and any personal expenses paid through the business.

-Some add backs are standard, meaning they apply to every business.
-Other add backs are situational and depend on the specifics of your business.
+Some add-backs are standard, meaning they apply to every business.
+Other add-backs are situational and depend on the specifics of your business.

 For a more in-depth understanding of SDE, read our complete guide to SDE here.

-What’s the difference between SDE and EBITDA?
+What’s The Difference Between SDE and EBITDA?

 EBITDA and SDE measure the performance of your business differently.

 EBITDA allows investors to compare your business against others in the same industry by removing expenses that skew a fair comparison.